LuisSousaRego/imitante/README.md

 `python3 main.py`

+For help on all available options:

+`python3 main.py -h`

-The generated text will be written in a .txt file inside `text/` directory.
+The generated text is written in a .txt file inside `text/` directory.

-## Options

-### --subreddit

-Choose which subreddit the posts are from.

-`python3 main.py --subreddit WritingPrompts`

-### --posts

-Max number of posts to read.

-`python3 main.py --posts 500`

-### --order

-Order of the Markov chain.

-Higher number should get better results, too high and it will just quote text from posts.
-Recommended 1 to 3.

-`python3 main.py --order 2`